Trademark Registration in China

 The description of goods/services includes up to 10 items per class; beyond that, additional charges will apply.

-China is also a member state to the Madrid Protocol.
-Thus, the extension of an international registration of a trademark via the Madrid System is possible for this country.
-We offer services for trademark filing through the Madrid System.
+China is a member of the Madrid Protocol, so international trademark registration via the Madrid System is also available.
+Learn more about our trademark services through the Madrid System.

-A registered trademark in China does not grant protection in Hong Kong or Macau.
+A Chinese trademark registration does not grant protection in Hong Kong or Macau.
 Visit our sections on these special administrative regions if you are interested in trademark registration in Hong Kong or trademark registration in Macau.

 Taiwan, as an independent country, does not recognize chinese trademarks.
 Visit our section on Taiwan for further information regarding trademark registration in Taiwan.